Hashtag Web3 Logo

 Why Liquidity Pools Exist

-Traditional exchanges (Coinbase, Binance) use order book models: buyers and sellers place orders, matching engines connect them.
+Traditional exchanges (Coinbase, Binance) use order book models where buyers and sellers place orders, and matching engines connect them.
 This requires:

 • Sufficient buyers and sellers to maintain liquidity